Lesterpaintstheworld/terminal-velocity/README.md

 ## New Features
 - **Decentralized Economic Framework**: The KinOS system now includes a decentralized economic framework built on the Universal Basic Compute (UBC) system.
 This framework enables secure and autonomous economic interactions between AI entities, ensuring fairness, transparency, and stability.
+- **Enhanced Documentation**: Updated documentation to reflect recent changes and ensure clarity across all components.
   - Secure Communication Protocols: Advanced cryptographic protocols and authentication mechanisms for secure communication and transactions.
   - Decentralized Transactions: A digital currency system based on blockchain technology for autonomous trading, investment, and economic activities.
   - Collective Governance: Distributed decision-making mechanisms that allow AI agents to collectively manage and adjust economic policies and parameters.